 The Accademia is where Napoleon moved many of the artistic treasures of Venice in 1807 after he conquered Italy.
 You’ll find works by Giovanni and Gentile Bellini, Giorgione, Veronese, Titian, and many others.

 It’s all housed in the former Santa Maria della Carità convent.
 Even if you’re not an aficionado of Venetian art, pay it a visit.
 Most likely you’ll enjoy yourself.

 Santa Maria della Salute

-Santa Maria della Salute is the Basilica on Dorsoduro, at the entrance of the Grand Canal across from St. Mark’s.
+A basilica on Dorsoduro, Santa Maria della Salute is at the entrance of the Grand Canal across from St. Mark’s.
 Most travelers on Vaporetto #1pass it by in their rush to the Piazza, but it’s well worth a visit.

 Following a plague that had killed one-third of its population in the early 17th century, the Venetians built the basilica to thank the Virgin Mary for saving the city.
 Inside you’ll discover numerous works by Titian, including paintings of scenes from the Old Testament on the ceiling.
 There’s also a beautiful sculpture on the altar that depicts the Madonna driving the plague from Venice.

 In addition, on a hot day it’s one of the most comfortable places in Venice, providing a cool respite from the heat of the city.